 Prepare Yourself For The Repercussions

-To prepare yourself for this tough situation, consider using the tips mentioned above to know what you should do in the event that you teen driver gets in a car accident.
+Ultimately, to prepare yourself for this tough situation, consider using the tips mentioned above to know what you should do if your teen driver gets in a car accident.